Skip to content

 A project's tags are visible on the right side of the dataset's page and in the Edit Tags pop up.

-Certain datasets with well defined types may have viewers available on their Overview pages in order to provide a quick-look view of the data.
-These viewers will be available at the top of the dataset's Overview page as shown below.
+Certain datasets with well defined types may have apps available on their Overview pages in order to provide a quick-look view of the data.
+These apps will be available at the top of the dataset's Overview page as shown below.

 dataset viewers